axeleroy/gcal-to-ics/README.md

 # gCal to ICS

-An add-on that intercepts links to create new Google Calendar events and turns them into iCalendar (ICS) files to import in your favorite calendar application (Thunderbird, Outlook, Proton Calendar, etc.).
+An add-on that intercepts links that create new Google Calendar events and turns them into iCalendar (ICS) files you can import in your favorite calendar application (Thunderbird, Outlook, Proton Calendar, etc.)

 ## Download